All posts by weblio PH

 PART D_2

-3. What do you think would happen if scientists discontinued studying space?
+3. What do you think would happen if he were not put into harness?

 REVIEW AND FEEDBACK